gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 By declaring `_SmallString` as frozen and `_storage` as a homogenous tuple of type `UInt64`, we are able to guarantee that `_SmallString` when laid out in memory is exactly 128 bits and can be treated as layout compatible with other 128 bit values, which is totally awesome!
-That being said, the utility of using homogenous tuples begins to break down as the size of the homogenous tuple storage that we need becomes larger.
-We explore that below.
+That being said, using homogenous tuples in this manner starts to create usage difficulties as the number of elements in the tuple increases.
+We explore this below.

 ### Basic operations on large tuples forced to use a source generator or unsafe code